- US Online Poker

 The main question is whether or not the governor will sign the bill this time around.
 The good news is that Gov. Rick Snyder, who issued the 2018 veto, is no longer in office.

 New Gov. Gretchen Whitmer, a Democrat, is a former state senator.
-While she has yet to publicly address iGaming, she did say during her campaign that she supported legal sports betting.
+While she has yet to publicly address iGaming, she did say during her campaign that she supported the idea of legal sports betting in MI.

 Iden has yet to have a direct conversation with Whitmer on the issue, but he has had extensive conversations with her staff.
 The governor’s team has been working to get itself current on the specifics of the bill and the fate that befell it last year.